- Rubber squeegee

 Provided that the rubber end is in good condition and is free of mildew, a shower squeegee works just fine for this method.
-Otherwise, a squeegee is about $15 on Amazon or at your local hardware or grocery store.
+Otherwise, a squeegee is about $15 on Amazon or you can find one at your local hardware or grocery store.

-Be sure the rubber blade on your squeegee is sharp.
+Before using a squeegee, make sure the rubber blade on your squeegee is sharp.
 If it’s dull, try reversing the blade to extend the life of your squeegee.
-You may even want to buy a few of varying sizes so any glass surface can be cleaned, no matter the size.
+You may even want to buy varying sizes so any glass surface can be cleaned, no matter the size.